microsoft/movie-db-java-on-azure/deployment/README.md

    az account set --subscription "<your-azure-subscription>"
    ```

+   **NOTES**:

-   **NOTE**: You can use either a subscription name or id when specifying which subscription to use; to obtain a list of your subscriptions, type `az account list`.
+      * You can use either a subscription name or id when specifying which subscription to use.
+      * To obtain a list of your subscriptions, type `az account list`.

 1. Setup environment variables for passwords.

    ```shell
       export MYSQL_PASSWORD=<your-mysql-admin-password>
       export JENKINS_PASSWORD=<your-jenkins-password>
    ```

+   **NOTES**:

-   `MYSQL_PASSWORD` will be used to create a MySQL database in Azure.
-It has to satisfy certain complexity.
+      * `MYSQL_PASSWORD` will be used to create a MySQL database in Azure, which must meet password complexity requirements; for example, you should use a mixture of uppercase letters, lowercase letters, numbers, and punctuation.
-   Default MySQL admin username is `AzureUser`.
-You can change it in `~/deployment/config.json`.
+      * The default MySQL admin username is `AzureUser`; you can change it in `~/deployment/config.json`.

-   `JENKINS_PASSWORD` will be used to deploy a Jenkins cluster in ACS.
-Jenkins admin username is `jenkins`.
+      * `JENKINS_PASSWORD` will be used to deploy a Jenkins cluster in ACS; the Jenkins admin username is `jenkins`.

 <!--